New Patients, please use the resources on this page to prepare for your first visit with Comprehensive Pain Management Specialists

 New Patients should review forms and fill them out prior to the first appointment.
 For help filling out forms you can call us at (858) 453-7700

 We look forward to meeting you and helping manage your pain needs.
 All new patient forms are now conveniently available online and must be completed online prior to your visit.
-Please register on our patient portal and then send us a request for forms.
+Please register on the patient portal that best fits your needs listed on this page or in the header menu bar, and then send us a request for forms.
 If you have any questions please contact us.

 Please use the following steps to ensure you have the proper paperwork and account access:

 1. Register on the PATIENT PORTAL – LINKS ARE ON THE MENU AND THROUGHOUT THE WEBSITE IN TEXT FORMAT.
 There are links for New or Existing Patients of both offices, please click on the link that best describes you.

 2. Schedule an Appointment using the patient portal

 3. Return completed documents through the patient portal or have your medical records available to bring to your visit